-Policy Description HRA Implications a. the developer will ensure that broadband service is made available via an alternative technology provider, such as fixed wireless or radio broadband; and b. ducting to all premises that can be accessed by broadband providers in the future, to enable greater access in the future.
+Policy Description HRA Implications C. Where applicants can demonstrate, through consultation with broadband infrastructure providers, that superfast broadband connection is not practical, or economically viable: a. the developer will ensure that broadband service is made available via an alternative technology provider, such as fixed wireless or radio broadband; and b. ducting to all premises that can be accessed by broadband providers in the future, to enable greater access in the future.
 Or: D. The Council will seek developer contribution towards off-site works to enable those properties access to superfast broadband, either via fibre optic cable or wireless technology in the future.

-Policy Description HRA Implications BE11: Strategic Transport Infrastructure A. Maximising the value of railway connectivity and Elizabeth Line a.
+BE11: Strategic Transport Infrastructure A. Maximising the value of railway connectivity and Elizabeth Line a.
 The Council supports the fast high-capacity transport links into London from Shenfield and the improved linkages from Elizabeth Line, maximising the potential for an overall improvement to borough rail services, and mitigating environmental and transport impacts as a consequence of the scheme.
 This would be achieved through improvements to pedestrian and cycle infrastructure and bus services linking both new and existing developments to the train stations, and introduction of parking controls where needed. b.
 Development in proximity to the railway stations will demonstrate how the schemes connect to the surrounding walking, cycling and public transport links to the station.
-The proposed schemes must offer direct routes, as well as easy, effective orientation and navigation to the stations. b.
-Improving multimodal integration and/or capacity at train stations a.
-The Council will work with the highway authority, statutory bodies and key stakeholders, including public transport operators, to secure funding for: i. improving the public realm and circulation arrangement as well as achieving multimodal integration around both Brentwood and Shenfield stations given the potential increased usage and footfall expected to arise from Elizabeth Line; ii. improving the public realm, circulation arrangement and capacity of West Horndon station as well as creating associated multimodal interchange through phases to support new residents and employees; iii. improving the public realm and circulation arrangement as well as achieving multimodal integration around Ingatestone; and iv. bus services connecting the developments sites to stations; b.
+The proposed schemes must offer direct routes, as well as easy, effective orientation and navigation to the stations.
+B. Improving multimodal integration and/or capacity at train stations a.
+The Council will work with the highway authority, statutory bodies and key stakeholders, including public transport operators, to secure funding for: i. improving the public realm and circulation arrangement as well as achieving multimodal integration around both Brentwood and Shenfield stations given the potential increased usage and footfall expected to arise from Elizabeth Line; ii. improving the public realm, circulation arrangement and capacity of West Horndon station as well as creating associated multimodal interchange through phases to support new residents and employees; iii. improving the public realm and circulation arrangement as well as achieving multimodal integration around logatestone; and i. by services connecting the developments sites to stations; b.
+The Council will consider the scope for Park and Ride/ Cycle/ Stride schemes where the No Likely Significant Effect This policy does not propose development at Elizabeth Line; rather this policy supports this development requires that public transport links are maximized to thei best use.
+This policy therefore encourages the use of public transport and waling and cycling links into/ out of Brentwood.
+This policy is therefore not expected to impact on the integrity of European Sites that are located within catchment of the Borough. multimodal integration around both Brentwood and Shenfield stations given the potential increased usage and footfall expected to arise from Elizabeth Line; ii. improving the public realm, circulation arrangement and capacity of West Horndon station as well as creating associated multimodal interchange through phases to support new residents and employees; iii. improving the public realm and circulation arrangement as well as achieving multimodal integration around Ingatestone; and iv. bus services connecting the developments sites to stations; b.
 The Council will consider the scope for Park and Ride/ Cycle/ Stride schemes where the demand and impacts are assessed within a detailed feasibility study.
-C. Delivering improvements to the highway infrastructure capacity a.
-The Council will continue to work with the highway authority, statutory bodies and key stakeho No Likely Significant Effect This policy does not propose development at Elizabeth Line; rather this policy supports this development requires that public transport links are maximized to their best use.
-This policy therefore encourages the use of public transport and waling and cycling links into/ out of Brentwood.
-This policy is therefore not expected to impact on the integrity of European Sites that are located within catchment of the Borough.